lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

        >The administrators can customize email messages, that is, logo, description, and footer, using the [Branding](../using/brand-portal-branding.md) feature.
        >

+    * You can select a predefined image preset or create a custom dynamic rendition from the **[!UICONTROL Download]** dialog box.

-    * To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), select the **[!UICONTROL Dynamic Rendition(s)]** check box.
-Specify custom image preset properties (size, format, color space, resolution, and image modifier) to apply the custom image preset while downloading the asset and its renditions.
+      To apply a [custom image preset to the asset and its renditions](../using/brand-portal-image-presets.md#applyimagepresetswhendownloadingimages), select the **[!UICONTROL Dynamic Rendition(s)]** check box.
+Specify the image preset properties (such as size, format, color space, resolution, and image modifier) to apply the custom image preset while downloading the asset and its renditions.
 To download only the dynamic renditions, clear the **[!UICONTROL Asset(s)]** check box.

       ![](assets/dynamic-rendition.png)